pedrowilian/Case_Trela/README.md

 Copy
 Edit
-pip install fastapi uvicorn openai-agents langchain python-dotenv fuzzywuzzy python-Levenshtein pydantic nest_asyncio pyngrok Option 2: Using requirements.txt bash
+pip install fastapi uvicorn openai-agents langchain python-dotenv fuzzywuzzy python-Levenshtein pydantic nest_asyncio pyngrok Option 2: With requirements.txt bash
 Copy
 Edit
 pip install -r requirements.txt
-3. Configure API Key
+3. Add Your OpenAI API Key
 Create a .env file in the root directory:

 bash
 Copy
 Edit
 touch .env
-Add your OpenAI key:
+Add the following line to it:

 ini
 Copy
 Edit
 OPENAI_API_KEY=your_openai_api_key_here
-Ensure the .env file is excluded from version control (it's already listed in .gitignore).
+✅ .env is already listed in .gitignore and won’t be tracked by Git.

-4. Prepare Menu Data
+4. Add Menu Data
-Ensure menu.json is in the project root.
+Ensure menu.json exists in the project root.
+If it's located elsewhere, copy it:

-If not, copy it from your original location:

 bash
 Copy
 Edit
 cp /path/to/menu.json ./menu.json
-Update the path in src/config.py:
+Then, in src/config.py, ensure the path is set like this:

 python
 Copy